 Remember to leave your old property as you would want to find your new property.

-Organising your move is one major hurdle, however, there are lots of people and services that need to be told about your change of address.
+There are lots of utilities and services that need to be told about your change of address.

 Here’s who you need to tell before you move and those you must tell shortly after:

 |Local Property Tax (LPT)||Register of Electors|

 |Financial services||Mortgage provider||Current accounts|

 |Gym or sports clubs|

 |Discount travel cards|